eProsima/Fast-DDS-docs/docs/fastdds/troubleshooting/troubleshooting.rst

         :start-after: //LARGE_DATA_BUILTIN_TRANSPORTS
         :end-before: //!

+* If having problems with transmitting **large samples** when using the ``LARGE_DATA`` mode, try to use the builtin transports configuration options to adjust ``LARGE_DATA`` to your specific use case.
+  Please refer to :ref:`use-case-large-data-options` for more information.

-* Problems with transmitting **large samples such as video or point clouds**?
-Please refer to :ref:`use-case-largeData`.
+* If having problems with transmitting **large samples such as video or point clouds**, please refer to :ref:`use-case-largeData`.